chrylt/AOSH-for-Architectural-Visualization/README.md

 Ambient occlusion is a technique for creating soft shading for a scene without the use of any light sources, but by using geometry information about open spaces within a scene instead.

-This thesis first provides an overview of the basic principle of ambient occlusion and then reviews the methods used to implement it, focusing on a method that involves spatial hashing, which identifies the core of this thesis.
+This thesis first provides an overview of the basic principle of ambient occlusion and then reviews the methods used to implement it, focusing on a method that involves spatial hashing [[Gautron2020]](https://dl.acm.org/doi/10.1145/3388767.3407375), which identifies the core of this thesis.

 Comprehensive run-time and quality measurements of our implementation of ambient occlusion are then conducted.